LoscX-X/Accessories/README.md

 1: You should use the
 /sk item trait add [traits] [value] [operation]

-2: Change the lore conditoins in the config and use /accessory to reload it
+2: Change the lore conditoins in the config and use /accessory reload to reload it

 3: add the lore to the item with the plugin such as essential plugin or other item manage plugin